Mohammed Al-Balushi: International career

-Gulf Cup of Nations
+Arabian Gulf Cup

-Mohammed has made appearances in the 2009 Gulf Cup of Nations, the 2010 Gulf Cup of Nations and has represented the national team in the 2013 Gulf Cup of Nations.
+Mohammed has made appearances in the 19th Arabian Gulf Cup, the 20th Arabian Gulf Cup and has represented the national team in the 21st Arabian Gulf Cup.

 AFC Asian Cup Qualification

 Mohammed has made appearances in the 2011 AFC Asian Cup qualification and the 2015 AFC Asian Cup qualification.

 FIFA World Cup Qualification

 Mohammed has made four appearances in the 2010 FIFA World Cup qualification and eleven in the 2014 FIFA World Cup qualification.

-In the 2014 FIFA World Cup qualification, he scored one goal in the Fourth Round in a 1–1 draw against Iraq.
+In the 2014 FIFA World Cup qualification, he scored one goal in the fourth round in a 1–1 draw against Iraq.
 Oman entered the last game of group play with a chance to qualify for at least the playoff-round, but a 1–0 loss to Jordan eliminated them from contention.